 Volunteer to be a Community Coach

 Do you want to make a difference in your community?
-Volunteer to be a Community Coach to a person returning to the community from prison!
-This type of program has proven to be tremendously successful in reentry programs throughout the country.
-Make a difference in your community and have a positive impact on a person’s life.
-Contact Yavapai Reentry Project at info@YavapaiReentryProject.org to learn more about coaching and more ways to get involved.
+Volunteer to be a Community Coach for a person returning to the community from incarceration!
+Mentoring has proven to be tremendously successful in reentry programs throughout the country.
+Make a difference in your community and have a positive impact on someone’s life.

-We offer free training in Prescott Valley and Cottonwood.
-Learn needed skills for working one-on-one in helping provide referrals, emotional support and resources for former inmates.
+We offer free training across Yavapai County.
+Learn needed skills for working one-on-one to help provide referrals, emotional support, and resources for individuals returning to the community from incarceration.
 No experience, prior qualifications or education is needed.
-See the brochure for more information, or contact Brenda to register: email@example.com or (928) 708-0100.
+See the brochure for more information, or contact us to register: info@YavapaiReentryProject.org or (928) 708-0100.

 All that is needed is the desire to help

 The Community Coach program has proven to be tremendously successful in Yavapai County.
 If you are interested in making a real difference in your community and having a positive impact on a person’s life, please contact the Yavapai Reentry Project.

 3 Reasons to Become a Community Coach

 You Make a Real Difference in Your Community

 Over 95% of YRP program participants have not reoffended.
 That is 600% below the average rate of recidivism for inmates returning to Yavapai County.

 You Have A Positive Impact on a Person’s Life